 - Protect birds from hitting the window pane

-I hope this post has inspired you to create a wildflower corner in your garden.
-Do you have any questions, suggestions, or more ideas ready to help us all have the most nature- and wildlife-friendly garden possible?
-If so, I look forward to your comments!
+I hope that this article has inspired you to create a wildflower corner in your garden.
+Do you have any questions, suggestions or other ideas to help us all create a garden that is as close to nature and animal-friendly as possible?
+Then I look forward to your comments!

 Stay environmentally friendly,